Our Mistakes

 Once we learned of the problem, we reconfigured donations to go through GiveWell.

-- As noted elsewhere on this page, many larger donations made via credit card are initially declined by credit card companies due to the fact that many donors give a larger amount to charity than they spend in a single purchase throughout the year.
-Because donations go directly to our charities, at times, GiveWell has to coordinate with charities representatives to cancel charges so that donors feel safe resubmitting their donation.
-This creates confusion, wastes time, and doesn't allow donors to complete the transaction as quickly as they would like.
+• As noted elsewhere on this page, many larger donations made via credit card are initially declined by credit card companies due to the fact that many donors give a larger amount to charity than they spend in a single purchase throughout the year.
+Because donations go directly to our charities, at times, GiveWell has to coordinate with representatives of the organizations to cancel charges so that donors feel safe resubmitting their donation.
+This creates confusion, wastes time, and doesn’t allow donors to complete the transaction as quickly as they would like.

-- Setting up trackable donation processing for our top charities requires individual communication with each charity.
-This means that we must spend time communicating with each charity, and each charity must spend time creating its account.
-Also, in the event that the charity does not have time to set up the account or sets up the account but it has a problem, the required tracking may not be in place.
-With several charities in 2011, tracking was either not set up at the time we released our recommendations or we needed to create a one-off workaround to track donations to them.
+• Setting up trackable donation processing for our Top Charities requires individual communication with each organization.
+This means that we must spend time communicating with each organization, and each must spend time creating its account.
+Also, in the event that the organization does not have time to set up the account or sets up the account but it has a problem, the required tracking may not be in place.
+With several organizations in 2011, tracking was either not set up at the time we released our recommendations or we needed to create a one-off workaround to track donations to them.

-- We plan to better advise larger donors of their non-credit-card options for donating and potential hassles of donating via credit card.
+• We worked to better advise larger donors of their non-credit-card options for donating and potential hassles of donating via credit card.
 October 2016 Update: We have a page of advice for larger donors that discusses options for making large donations.
 We also have an information page discussing different donation options.

-- We are now considering switching over donations to all charities to go through GiveWell so that we are immediately aware of any problems.
-October 2016 Update: We offer donors the option of donating to GiveWell for regranting to our top charities, or donating directly to our top charities and letting us know that they've done so.
+• We considered switching over donations to all organizations to go through GiveWell so that we are immediately aware of any problems.
+October 2016 Update: We offer donors the option of donating to GiveWell for regranting to our Top Charities, or donating directly to our Top Charities and letting us know that they’ve done so.

-- We aim to complete our recommendations earlier in 2012 than 2011 (to give us additional time to address any problems that come up).
+• We worked to complete our recommendations earlier in 2012 than 2011 (to give us additional time to address any problems that come up).

-How we fell short: Our top-rated charity in 2011 was the Against Malaria Foundation.
+How we fell short: Our top-rated charity in 2011 was the Against Malaria Foundation (AMF).
 We made two errors in the way we communicated to donors about the ramifications of donating to AMF.

-- Tax deductibility in Australia: On our top charities page that we published on November 29, 2011, we listed Australia as one of the countries for which donors could take tax deductions.
+2. Tax deductibility in Australia: On our Top Charities page that we published on November 29, 2011, we listed Australia as one of the countries for which donors could take tax deductions.
 We believed this was accurate because AMF listed Australia as one of the countries in which it is a registered charity.
 In early December, an Australian donor emailed us to let us know that while AMF is a registered charity and corporations can deduct donations to it, it does not have a status that allows individuals to deduct donations to it.
 (This issue is discussed in a 2012 blog post.)
-[November 2015 update: Gifts from individuals to AMF are now tax deductible in Australia.
-See this blog post for details.]
+November 2015 update: Gifts from individuals to AMF are now tax deductible in Australia.
+See this blog post for details.

 October 2016 Update: Credit card processing fees are incurred if a donor supports AMF through GiveWell; they are no longer covered by Google.
 Additional details are available here.

-- Tax deductibility in Australia: We took several actions.
-(1) We emailed Rob Mather, AMF's CEO.
-He agreed that the charity status page on AMF's website was misleading.
+2. Tax deductibility in Australia: We took several actions.
+(1) We emailed Rob Mather, AMF’s CEO.
+He agreed that the charity status page on AMF’s website was misleading.
 AMF edited the page to clarify its status in Australia, and Rob Mather offered to refund any donations (or parts of donations) made by Australians relying on the fact that they could receive a tax deduction.
 (2) On our site, we removed Australia from the list of countries in which AMF is registered for individual-donor tax deductibility.
-(3) We emailed all Australian donors who had given to AMF (and had found AMF via GiveWell) since we had posted that donations to AMF are tax-deductible for Australians to let them know we had erred and we communicated Rob Mather's offer to refund donations.
-AMF is in the process of applying for tax deductible status for individuals and will inform us if and when that has been granted.
-AMF has also told us that the two donors that have asked for refunds have both said they will donate the same amount to AMF when the tax deductible status is in place.
+(3) We emailed all Australian donors who had given to AMF (and had found AMF via GiveWell) since we had posted that donations to AMF are tax-deductible for Australians to let them know we had erred and we communicated Rob Mather’s offer to refund donations.
+At the time of this update, AMF was in the process of applying for tax-deductible status for individuals and planned to inform us if and when that was granted.
+AMF has also told us that the two donors that have asked for refunds have both said they will donate the same amount to AMF when the tax-deductible status is in place.

-As of September 2015, gifts from individuals to AMF are tax deductible in Australia.
+Update (posted September 2015): Gifts from individuals to AMF are tax deductible in Australia.
 See this blog post for details.

-Late 2009: Misinterpreted a key piece of information about a charity to which we gave a $125,000 grant
+Late 2009: Misinterpreted a key piece of information about an organization to which we gave a $125,000 grant

-Steps we are taking to improve: We have updated our review of Village Enterprise to reflect the correct distribution of expenses.
-Going forward, before publishing a page, at least one additional GiveWell employee will check the original source of figures that play a key role in our conclusions about a charity or program.
+How we addressed our mistake: We updated our review of Village Enterprise to reflect the correct distribution of expenses.
+Before publishing a page, we plan to have at least one additional GiveWell employee check the original source of figures that play a key role in our conclusions about an organization or program.

-October 2016 Update: We do not always implement this check before publication; sometimes pages are vetted after they are published.
+Update (posted October 2016): We do not always implement this check before publication; sometimes pages are vetted after they are published.

-How we fell short: Between 8/1/2009-12/31/2009, we accepted applications for $250,000 in funding for economic empowerment programs in sub-Saharan Africa.
-We attempted to be extremely clear with charities that we planned on sharing the materials they submitted, and that agreeing to disclosure was a condition of applying, but in a minority of cases, we failed to communicate this.
-We conceded these cases and gave the charities in question the opportunity to have their materials - and even the mention of the fact that they had applied for funding - withheld.
+How we fell short: Between August 1, 2009, and December 31, 2009, we accepted applications for $250,000 in funding for economic empowerment programs in sub-Saharan Africa.
+We attempted to be extremely clear with organizations that we planned on sharing the materials they submitted, and that agreeing to disclosure was a condition of applying, but in a minority of cases, we failed to communicate this.
+We conceded these cases and gave the organizations in question the opportunity to have their materials—and even the mention of the fact that they had applied for funding—withheld.

 We try to avoid keeping materials confidential unless absolutely necessary, and in this case our unclear communications led to confrontations and to confidentiality situations that could have been avoided.

-- In the future, we may publicly publish pages on charities we consider before we accept materials from them, in order to make our intentions about disclosure and public discussion absolutely clear.
+• We decided to consider publicly publishing pages on organizations we consider before we accept materials from them, in order to make our intentions about disclosure and public discussion absolutely clear.

-October 2016 Update: Details of our current transparency policy are available here.
+Updated (posted October 2016): Details of our current transparency policy are available here.

 November 25, 2009: Mishandling incentives to share information